 Here’s an idea of what to expect at every stage of this type of injury:

-An injured motorcyclist may not feel the symptoms of biker’s arm right away.
+An injured motorcyclist may not feel the symptoms of a biker’s arm right away.
 The damage may become apparent days or even weeks after the accident.
 This is why it’s important to seek medical attention directly after an accident, even if you do not feel injured.
-A thorough checkup, scans, and tests can bring injuries to light that you may not realize you have, such as whiplash, a concussion, or biker’s arm.
+A thorough checkup, scans, and tests can bring injuries to light that you may not realize you have, such as whiplash, a concussion, or a biker’s arm.

 Treatment for biker’s arm includes physical therapy, special exercises, massage, chiropractic care, and analgesics.
-It takes time to achieve a full recovery, if one is even a possibility.
-Sometimes with proper treatment a biker can regain sensory functions in the injured arm.
+It takes time to achieve a full recovery if one is even a possibility.
+Sometimes with proper treatment, a biker can regain sensory functions in the injured arm.
 Other times, nerve damage is too great to ever fully recover.
 Reduce your chances of obtaining one of these common injuries by taking preventative measures.
 Wear a thick motorcycle jacket and pads while you ride, and always drive safely.
 Biker’s arm is just one of many major injuries that can occur in a motorcycle accident.